vttred/tips/README.md

 ![A partial screenshot of the Foundry app with a text box that says "Did You Know?
 If a player has ownership of two or more tokens in the scene, the Tab key cycles selection between each token."](https://github.com/vttred/tips/blob/main/img/tips.PNG?raw=true "Foundry Tips Screenshot")

-Foundry Tips is a module that displays random Foundry usage tips whenever the user logs into a world.
+Foundry Tips is a FVTT module that displays random Foundry usage tips whenever the user logs into a world.
+They can receive a core Foundry tip, a system- specific tip, or a tip for another module!

 ## Installation

+Foundry Tips is now available in the official Foundry VTT package list!
+Find it in the package list, or follow these steps.

 1. Copy the manifest URL: `https://github.com/vttred/tips/releases/latest/download/module.json`
 2. Go to Foundry's Configuration and Setup > Add-on Modules, click Install Module.